daos-stack/daos/utils/docker/cloud/README.md

   images.

-## Building DAOS Client Docker Image
+## Building DAOS Cloud Base Docker Image

-This section describes how to build Docker container allowing to access a DAOS file system through a DAOS agent running on the docker host.
+This section describes how to build the base Docker image used for building the DAOS docker images of the following sections.
 The easiest way is to use the `docker compose` sub command.
 The first step is to update the docker environment file `utils/docker/cloud/.env` according to the targeted DAOS system.
 The following environment variables must be defined for being able to properly build a docker image:
 - `DAOS_CLIENT_UNAME`: User name of the client (e.g. "foo")
 - `DAOS_CLIENT_UID`: User id of the client (e.g.,  "666")
 - `DAOS_CLIENT_GNAME`: Group name of the client (e.g., "bar")